ChjMa/Please-give-me-a-five-star-rating/README.md

 | 5 | rating | The number of rating of the orders |

 This project will be divided into two parts:

-Part 1: analyze the relation between the minutes used in making the meals and the ratings Part 2: make a prediction model for the ratings.
+Part 1: analyze the relation between the minutes used in making the meals and the ratings.
+Part 2: make a prediction model for the ratings.

 ## Data Cleaning and Exploratory Data Analysis